 School construction funding

 School districts have an obligation to provide facilities that are constructed and maintained to meet the educational and safety needs of their students and staff.
 In turn, the state has a responsibility to help districts pay for needed construction and renovation projects.
-However, school districts have faced a two-fold obstacle in meeting their obligation — inadequate or nonexistent state funding, and overly-complicated requirements for the approval process for school construction projects (known as PlanCon).
+However, school districts have faced a two-fold obstacle in meeting their obligation — inadequate or nonexistent state funding, and overly complicated state approval process for school construction projects, known as PlanCon.

-However, state funding for reimbursement remains a problem.
+Unfortunately, the new PlanCon program remains unused and unfunded.
 A moratorium that began in 2016 and continues today on accepting school projects for reimbursement has left districts and taxpayers left to carry the full financial burden.
-The next critical step is for the state to re-establish annual funding to make the PlanCon program financially sustainable.